ryan-charette/cuda-vs-rocm-kernels/README.md

 - CPU builds and runs have been verified
 - CUDA code compiles, but requires additional validation on target hardware
 - HIP integration is complete at the source level, but has not yet been validated on a ROCm system in this environment
-- SYCL integration is complete at the source level, but has not yet been validated on target hardware
+- SYCL integration is complete at the source level, but needs to be validated on both NVIDIA and ROCm hardware

 ---